thuylinhpham/PyPhyEIS/README.md

 ## 1. What is it?

 - *PyPhyEIS* is the abbreviation of *Python assisted Physic-based Electrochemical Impedance Spectroscopy* analyzer.
-It was implemented in Python 3 with PyQt framework for a friendlier user interface, integrated Plotly for graph visualization, and Least-squares optimization algorithm from SciPy.
+It was implemented in Python 3 with PyQt framework for a friendlier user interface, integrated Plotly for graph visualization, and least-squares optimization algorithm from SciPy.

+- It is regrettable that Equivalent Circuit Modeling (ECM) tends to be contrasted with physics-based modellings.
+ECM, however, without direct and clear physical interpretations, needs not be done, and apparently excellent description of the experimental data does not necessarily support the scientific validity.

 ## 2. How to use?